reinhart1010/nix/docs/en/windows/psversiontable.md

 `$PSVersionTable.PSVersion`

-- Get a list of supported PowerShell script versions that this PowerShell version supports:
+- List all supported PowerShell script versions that this PowerShell version supports:

 `$PSVersionTable.PSCompatibleVersions`